astravaganza/JC-dl/README.md

 # JC_dl
-Content downloader for Indian OTT JioCinema (https://www.jiocinema.com/)
+Simple Content downloader for Indian OTT JioCinema (https://www.jiocinema.com/)

 ## Purpose
 JioCinema offers many rare and old HQ streams of Indian content which is unfortuantely hidden behind DRM and cannot be easily saved for archival purposes.
 This tool bypasses the DRM restrictions and grabs the **Non-DRM** streams (which are ironically sometimes superior to its DRM counterparts) from JioCinema which can be downloaded directly.